-Description: Students will continue to develop pre-Algebra and geometry skills.
-Core Connections Course 3 is a third course in a two to three-year sequence of College Preparatory Mathematics middle school courses that starts with Course 1 and continues through Course 3.
+Description: Core Connections Course 3 is a third course in a two to three-year sequence of College Preparatory Mathematics middle school courses that starts with Course 1 and continues through Course 3.
 It aims to deepen and extend student understanding built in Course 1 and 2 by focusing on developing fluency with pre-algebra content.
 This course is designed to reinforce Pre-Algebra skills and prepare students for the first high school course, Algebra I.